Are you looking for April STEM activities that learners will love? If so, you need to give these a try!

 - Finally, we invite you to share your class' success.
 Snap a pic of your students in action.
 Then, post and tag as @kodable on any social media platform.
 We can't wait to see what your class accomplishes!

 Earth Day is an annual event celebrated around the world to show support for the environment.
 This day was first celebrated in 1970, and now 193 countries celebrate it each year.
 Above all, Earth Day's mission is to drive transformative change for people and planet.
 What will you do to protect the earth?
 (Source: Earthday.org)

 Scientists all over the world are working on ways to build and improve technology that works to make the earth healthier.
 This means your students can grow up to do this work too!
 As a result, we created this free Google Slides deck + activity, we invite students to explore how technology can be used to keep the earth clean.

 Coding Activity: Kodable Beach Cleanup

 Your students' coding mission is to use code to collect pieces of trash from the Fuzztopia beach and rescue the baby sea creatures!

 Check out this free video lesson below for the full coding mission.
 Also, there are more details about the activity in the Google Slides deck, too!

 Share your April STEM Activities with us!

 Finally, what types of activities are you using to explore STEM this month?
-We’d love to know, did you try something new that your students totally loved?
+We'd love to know, did you try something new that your students totally loved?
 Is this something you’d like to see more of on the Kodable blog?
-Tell us in the comments below or tag @kodable on social media and tell us all about your STEM Holiday Celebration.
+Tag @kodable on social media and tell us all about your STEM Holiday Celebration.